zotonic/zotonic/doc/ref/actions/action_dialog.rst

                     default 1
 center    optional  boolean (0, 1) default 1; set to 0 to align the
                     dialog at the top
+keyboard  optional  boolean (true, false) default: true; if true,
+                    closes when escape keys is pressed
 ========  ========  ==================================================